robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

   robot --rerunfailed output.xml tests    # then re-execute failing

-Behind the scenes this option selects the failed tests as they would have been selected individually with the :option:`--test` option.
+Behind the scenes this option selects the failed tests as they would have been selected individually using the :option:`--test` option.
 It is possible to further fine-tune the list of selected tests by using :option:`--test`, :option:`--suite`, :option:`--include` and :option:`--exclude` options.

+It is an error if the output contains no failed tests, but this behavior can be changed by using the :option:`--runemptysuite` option `discussed below`__.
 Using an output not originating from executing the same tests that are run now causes undefined results.
-Additionally, it is an error if the output contains no failed tests.
 Using a special value `NONE` as the output is same as not specifying this option at all.

 .. tip:: Re-execution results and original results can be `merged together`__
          using the :option:`--merge` command line option.

+__ `When no tests match selection`_
 __ `Merging outputs`_

 Re-executing failed test suites